-In July 2008, the Company incorporated Foshan Minco Mining Co., Ltd ("Foshan Minco") and Foshan Minco received its business licence.
-In December 2008, the Ministry of Land and Resources approved the transfer of the exploration permits from Minco China to Foshan Minco.
+In April 2008, the Company incorporated Foshan Minco Mining Co., Ltd ("Foshan Minco") and Foshan Minco received its business licence.
+In September 2008, the Ministry of Land and Resources approved the transfer of the Fuwan Silver Permit from Minco China to Foshan Minco.
+The remaining permits are held by Minco China.